 Be aware that flash flooding can occur well away from rivers after heavy rainfall.
-Other people living in the area can be a source of knowledge on previous flood incidents.
-Your local flood Group (see Community) may have people who know the area well and know if your house has ever been flooded.
+Other people living in the area can be a good source of knowledge on previous flood incidents.
+Your local flood group (see Community) will have people who know the area well and may know if your house has ever been flooded.
 Alternatively, the local library, place of worship or community centre may be able to help.

 You can also pay a fee for a commercial property search.
 For advice on providers of these services please see the Council of Property Search Organisations (CoPSO).

 Flooding can happen very quickly, giving you little time to act.
 Creating a flood plan and sharing it with your family can help minimise damage and protect your loved ones.
 Be sure to keep it somewhere that everyone can find it, and check it regularly to ensure that it is up to date.

 Your preparation should include signing up for flood alerts, as knowing when to put temporary flood protection measures in place is crucial.
 The Environment Agency’s free Floodline Warnings Direct service can tell you when to do this by sending you a warning by phone, text and email.

 Before undertaking any work on your property, you will need to check your insurer’s policy on flood resilience technologies.
 The Association of British Insurers or the British Insurance Brokers Association may be able to suggest insurers that specialise in flood risk cover.
 The Department for Environment, Food and Rural Affairs (Defra) has published guidance on insurance for property owners who live in areas that are at high risk of flooding: see Obtaining Flood Insurance in High Risk Areas.